Legend of Hungry Mother State Park

 It’s a point of contention how accurate this story is.
 There are several versions of the story.
 Historians have found evidence of an Indian Raid in the area in the 1750s.
 The whole truth is almost certainly lost to history, but the legend will live on.

 Today you can enjoy Molly’s Knob Trail, which is 3.4 miles long and features excellent views of the valley below.
-While on your trail, I bet you can’t help but feel as if you are walking in the footsteps of the hungry mother and her toddler.
+While on the trail, I bet you can’t help but feel as if you are walking in the footsteps of the hungry mother and her toddler.

 Things to do at Hungry Mother State Park